jasonraimondi/ts-oauth2-server-example/README.md

 # @jmondi/oauth2-server-example

 This is an example implementation of the [@jmondi/oauth2-server](https://github.com/jasonraimondi/ts-oauth2-server) project using a NestJS/Express server and a Sveltekit client.
-This is supposed to be a real-world example of how to implement the package in a production application.
+This is closer to a real-world example of how to implement the package in a production application.

 ## Getting Started